 Professional development is based on observation data, testing data, building and district initiatives, teacher survey data, and school and district goals.
-We provide professional development based on research best practices.
+We provide professional development based on research best practices and current program implementation.
 This professional development is followed up by grade-level and vertical collaborations, individual coaching and administration observations.

 Team agrees that plan stays as is.
-Last three school years (2019-20, 2020-21, 2021-2022) have been affected by COVID-19.
+Last four school years (2019-20, 2020-21, 2021-2022, 2022-2023) have been affected by COVID-19.